 While awaiting their “proposed electric railway,” commuters to the city could walk about a mile (often through mud) to the District Line station at what is now Seat Pleasant and board a rail car into Washington, DC.

 The absence of paved roads, sidewalks, street lights, and other public services -including the electric railway-began to cast a pall over Mr. Zantzinger’s vision of bliss.
-In 1910, the approximately 200 householders voted to incorporate their community as Capitol Heights.
+In 1910, approximately 200 householders voted to incorporate their community as Capitol Heights.
 Over the next 50 years, the Town made strides in improving its infrastructure and services.
-It established its own fire department and public works department, and built facilities to house them and other elements of the government.
+It established its own fire department and public works department and built facilities to house them and other elements of the government.
 By the 1970s, when its population had reached about 3,800, the Town’s center-core business district had started to decline.

 A rebuilt Central Avenue had diverted lucrative traffic around the Town, and parking facilities were inadequate for what traffic there was.
 Rising instances of crime and modest incomes of the residents were cited as other reasons for the Town’s ailing economy.
 The Town established its own police department and pinned its hopes on the planning reports of the Washington Metropolitan Area Transit Authority.